 Using stats reflecting what was happening in a market before their PS 18⁄20 intervention to justify launching a further intervention has raised a few eyebrows and much discussion in our community.
 I think we were all a bit shocked when, at 7am on July 30th 2019, ‘FCA CP 19⁄25 Pension transfer advice: contingent charging and other proposed changes’ was thrust upon us!

-Interestingly, the data we have collected from advisers who use our Adviser Portal’s outcome feature, shows the number of enquirers who are being recommended to transfer now is substantially below the 70% figure, suggesting last years FCA intervention, including triage, may be having its intended impact.
+Interestingly, the data we have collected from advisers who use our Platform’s outcome feature, shows the number of enquirers who are being recommended to transfer now is substantially below the 70% figure, suggesting last years FCA intervention, including triage, may be having its intended impact.

 We introduced the outcomes feature in early May 19 following the launch of the PFS Gold Standard.
 It makes it straightforward for users to meet principle 8 of the standard, ‘Transparency in advice processes and outcomes’, and puts outcomes data, which is invaluable for PII negotiations and regulatory questionnaires, at adviser’s fingertips.
 The data we have collected is post May 19 and therefore bang up to date.